Ford disbands Argo AI autonomous vehicle unit, posts loss

-DETROIT (AP) — Ford said Wednesday that it is disbanding Argo AI, an autonomous vehicle company that it jointly owns with Volkswagen.
+DETROIT (AP) — Ford said Wednesday that it is disbanding Argo AI, an autonomous vehicle company that it co-owns with Volkswagen.

-Executives said they didn't see a path toward turning a profit on fully autonomous vehicles, and it will now focus on partially automated driver-assist systems, which need to be monitored by humans.
+Executives said they don't see a path to profitability on fully autonomous vehicles, and will now focus on partially automated driver-assist systems, which need to be monitored by humans.

-Ford is taking a $2.7 billion accounting charge to reduce the value of its investment in Pittsburgh-based Argo, and it's writing off a cash investment of about $500 million.
+Ford took a $2.7 billion accounting charge to reduce the value of its investment in Pittsburgh-based Argo, and it's writing off a cash investment of about $500 million.
 Due largely to the noncash accounting charge, Ford reported a net loss of $827 million from July through September.

 Ford said it and Volkswagen would hire many of Argo's 2,000 employees and some of its offices would remain open.

-The automaker based in Dearborn, Michigan, said in a news release that it determined large-scale commercialization of self-driving vehicles “will be further out than originally anticipated.”
+The Dearborn, Michigan-based automaker said in a news release that it determined large-scale commercialization of self-driving vehicles will take longer than it expected.
 Yet customer enthusiasm for driver-assist systems warranted additional commitment of capital.
 Ford also said Argo had been unable to attract more investors.

 “We've looked at this every way that you can,” Chief Financial Officer John Lawler told reporters Wednesday.
 “We just see the profitability, given the investment that's going to be required, a long way out.”

-Doug Field, Ford's chief technology officer, said a breakthrough will be needed to make self-driving cars work, and then further advances would required before the vehicles could be deployed widely.
-Sensors on autonomous vehicles can't be scaled to high volumes or price points that consumers can afford, Field said.
-The vehicles also require high-performance computers, he said.
+Doug Field, Ford's chief technology officer, said a breakthrough will be needed to make self-driving cars work, and then further advances would be required before the vehicles could be deployed widely.
+High-tech laser and radar sensors on autonomous vehicles can't be scaled to high volumes or affordable price points, Field said.
+The vehicles also require costly high-performance computers and cooling systems, he said.

 “There's a lot of work to not only just crack the technical problem, but then turn that into a high-volume reliable vehicle,” Field said.